LSSU Student Handbook

 Violators will be subject to disciplinary and/or legal action (including arrest), which may result in dismissal from Lake Superior State University.

 Your fees, loans, fines, driving and parking penalties, etc., are your responsibility and must be paid when due.
-Delay in meeting your financial obligations means that you may face all or some of the following consequences: your transcripts may be withheld, you may not be able to register for future semesters, your registration may be cancelled for the current semester, you may be denied financial aid, and, in severe cases, you may face legal action from an outside agency (including the state of Michigan).
+Delay in meeting your financial obligations means that you may face all or some of the following consequences: your transcripts may be withheld, you may not be able to register for future semesters, your registration may be canceled for the current semester, you may be denied financial aid, and, in severe cases, you may face legal action from an outside agency (including the state of Michigan).

-Firearms, Explosives and Weapons
+Firearms, Explosives and Weapons (See Official Weapons Policy below)

 You are allowed to bring firearms and weapons to campus for classroom and sporting purposes.
-However, having a weapon on campus is a serious responsibility and you must follow these guidelines to ensure everyone's safety.
+However, having a weapon on campus is a serious responsibility and you must follow these guidelines to ensure everyone’s safety.
+Please see complete guidelines below.

 If you bring a weapon to campus, you must register it immediately with the Public Safety Office in the Administration Building.
-This includes all firearms, ammunition, bows, arrows, knives, paintball guns, BB and pellet-type guns, and any other dangerous weapons.
+This includes all firearms, ammunition, bows, arrows, knives, paint-ball guns, BB and pellet-type guns, and any other dangerous weapons.
 Information regarding manufacturer, caliber, model and serial number will be needed to register firearms, as well as a safety inspection certificate.

 All weapons and ammunition must be stored in the designated area by the Public Safety Office and may not be stored anywhere else on campus.
 Any exceptions to this policy, such as weapons used in class (including any criminal justice student activity), must be authorized by the Public Safety Office.